loganbarnhart01/TDOA-FDOA-Simulation/README.md

-# Flight Tracker Simulator
+# TDOA and FDOA Geolocation Simulator
-Rincon 2024 Intern Project
 Kelly Fisher, Elsa Heidrich, Elizabeth Hong & Logan Barnhart

+This repository contains necessary files for a webapp which visualizes and simulates geolocation of aircrafts using TDOA and FDOA.

+This was made with the support of Rincon Research Corporation in 2024

 # Installing requirements